Forget Work-Life Balance — Think Work-Life Integration

 More and more, we are finding that the perfect work-life balance rarely exists.
 We find ourselves juggling multiple responsibilities and often our work lives blend in with our personal lives.
 The term “work-life balance” implies that “work” and “life” are two separate things.
 We are starting to realize that the world that we are living in is forcing us to blend rather than balance.
 Perhaps now is the time to fully embrace work-life integration.

 It is important for your clients to consider the different areas of their lives holistically, set priorities, explore creative alternatives for managing work and life, and integrate compromise.
-So, instead of trying to help clients find the elusive work-life balance, suggest that they consider working towards a more harmonious work-life integration.
+So, instead of trying to help clients find the elusive work-life balance, suggest that they consider working toward a more harmonious work-life integration.

 We know that whether we call it balance or integration, for many it’s a constant struggle.
 For those individuals, a good place to start may be with setting healthy boundaries.
 No matter what you believe, as a career development practitioner, you must embrace a healthy lifestyle in order to act as a positive role model for your clients.